deeecent/decentpoems/doc/about.md

 ## What we learned

 We learned that the word "dilettante" is not only an Italian word, but also an english one with the exact same meaning (although we don't know exactly how to pronounce it).

-Apart from that by keeping things simple we can make our concept easier to understand and funnier to use.
+Apart from that, we learned that, by keeping things simple, we can make our concept easier to understand and funnier to use.

 ## What's next for Decent Poems